 On the 15t of December I started my first trip to India, namely its southern part and the states of Tamil Nadu, Kerala, and Goa.

 The train was crazy – dirty, smelly, with people stuck like sardines, getting on after the train started and getting off before it stopped.
-I saw Youtube videos on the local train experience in Mumbai, but to to experience it myself was totally different.
+I saw Youtube videos about local trains in Mumbai, but to to experience something similar was totally different.
 I actually enjoyed it.

 Riding a local bus was another tremendous experience.
 For 13 rupees I took a half-hour ride through the centre.
-The buses are very old and rusty 🙂 There is a conductor who collects the money and blows a whistle if a passenger requests a stop, and after the bus starts off.
+Chennai public buses are very old and rusty 🙂 There is a conductor who collects the money and blows a whistle if a passenger requests a stop, and after the bus starts off.

 The ride to Mamallapuram took two hours.
 It was incredible.
 It was VERY noisy as we passed through Chennai.
 Our own bus was horning loudly all the time, and sometimes giving a lower long horn like the ships do.
 The road was like a roller-coaster.
 I nearly fell asleep several times – to be awaken by another bad bump along the road.
 IT WAS FUN.